Master's Degrees in Public Speaking

 If you are interested in politics, entertainment, business or any other field where public speaking is utilized, training in communications and public speaking can be valuable.
 The ability to deliver effective speeches and speak passionately is a vital skill for anyone looking to work in public relations.

-According to the U.S. Bureau of Labor Statistics (BLS) public relations specialists earned an average annual salary of $59,150 in 2010 (www.bls.gov).
-The BLS also reported that employment growth in this field is projected to rise by 24% from 2008 to 2018.
+According to the U.S. Bureau of Labor Statistics (BLS) public relations specialists earned an average annual salary of $64,050 in 2014 (www.bls.gov).
+The BLS also reported that employment growth for these professionals is projected to rise by 6% from 2014 to 2024.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: